HackerX-47/C-Mini-Projects/README.md

 # 🧠 C Mini Projects

+A collection of **C programming mini projects** created while exploring and mastering core C concepts — from loops and conditionals to file handling and data structures.
+Each project focuses on improving logical thinking, algorithmic design, and modular programming skills.

+---

 ## 📁 Repository Overview

 This repository contains **10 standalone C projects**, each demonstrating key concepts of the C language.